hashicorp/vault/website/source/docs/auth/kerberos.html.md

         kerberos
     ```

+# TODO insert instructions from the README here.

 1. Create a keytab for Vault to use in verifying inbound
 login requests, and send it to base 64: